 A college admissions counselor advises interested high school students on educational options in addition to recruiting.
 Aptitude tests and assessments of personality traits and interests are frequently used in this process.
 Reviewing applications, scoring entrance essays, and evaluating letters of recommendation from teachers, mentors, and other counselors are all part of the additional screening process.

-Housing options, socialization concerns and challenges, financial aid, and work-study programs are all common student concerns addressed a college admission counselor.
+Housing options, socialization concerns and challenges, financial aid, and work-study programs are all common student concerns addressed by a college admission counselor.
 These issues could be discussed on campus, at college fairs, or at high school recruitment events.
 Many colleges now have Web sites that answer frequently asked questions and provide portals where students can submit questions and receive personalized responses via e-mail.

 In addition to his recruitment responsibilities, a college admissions counselor is expected to complete administrative tasks.
 Maintaining student contact records and writing reports on recruitment successes, failures, and challenges are just a few examples.
 In addition, he must communicate with high school teachers and counselors about the status of applicants.
 Recruitment programs must be evaluated on a regular basis in order to be revised or improved for the next enrollment campaign.